ljpengelen/vertx-demo/post.md

 ## Responsive

-By default, Vert.x creates two threads per CPU core for verticles like the one above.
+By default, Vert.x creates two threads per CPU core to deploy verticles like the one above.
 Each verticle is assigned to a specific thread, and all handlers of that verticle are executed on that thread sequentially.
 For the example above, this means that the handler `request -> request.response().end("Hello world")` is always executed on the same thread.

-Because the handlers for a given verticle are never executed concurrently, you don't have to worry about locking or atomicity of actions.
+Because the handlers for a given verticle are never executed concurrently, you don't have to worry about locking or the atomicity of actions relevant for a single verticle.
 Multiple instances of the same verticle, however, *can* have their handlers executed at the same time.
 In fact, this holds for any two verticles.
 This means that if two verticles share a resource, you might still have to worry about concurrent access to that resource.